 Will

 When I was in elementary school, we often had an activity called “Show & Tell.”
 The assignment was to bring in a unique personal item to SHOW to the class or to prepare a unique personal story to TELL the class.
 When it comes to sharing our faith, it is a SHOW & TELL opportunity.
-We need to show what is unique about our life as a Christian and we need to TELL people our unique story about how we trusted Christ as well as why we continue to live for Him.
+We need to show what is unique about our life as a Christian and we need to TELL people our unique story about how we trusted Christ, as well as why we continue to live for Him.
 Let’s focus today on the SHOW part.

 In what ways are you SHOWing your faith well?